Vietnam.vn - Nền tảng quảng bá Việt Nam

 "The tax should be increased from 5,000 VND/bag from 2026 (absolute tax) and gradually increased to 15,000 VND/bag by 2030," Mr. Son proposed.

-According to Ms. Hai, to effectively reduce tobacco consumption, it is necessary to reform tobacco tax policy in the direction of adding absolute tax (to switch to a mixed tax system) at a sufficiently large level.
+According to Ms. Hai, to effectively reduce tobacco consumption, it is necessary to reform tobacco tax policy in the direction of adding absolute tax (to switch to a mixed tax system) at a large enough level.

 Back to topic